EnushaM/E-Commerce-Order-Management-System/README.md

 Log in to your MySQL server and create a database for the project. sql
 Copy code
-CREATE DATABASE ecommerce_db;
+CREATE DATABASE ecommerceordermanagementsystem;
 Set Up Tables:

 Use the provided SQL scripts (usually located in a resources or sql folder) to create the necessary tables and insert initial data. bash
 Copy code
-mysql -u your_username -p ecommerce_db < path/to/your/schema.sql
+mysql -u your_username -p ecommerceordermanagementsystem < path/to/your/schema.sql
 Update Database Configuration:

 Update the database connection settings in the project (usually found in a config.properties file or directly in the code).
 Example configuration might be found in src/main/resources/config.properties: properties
 Copy code
-db.url=jdbc:mysql://localhost:3306/ecommerce_db
+db.url=jdbc:mysql://localhost:3306/ecommerceordermanagementsystem
 db.username=your_username
 db.password=your_password
 Step 3: Build the Project